 Maria Antonia Tigre is the Director of Latin America for the Global Network for the Study of Human Rights and the Environment (GNHRE).
 Through GNHRE, she has increasingly focused her efforts on human rights-based climate litigation in Latin America.
-She is also a coordinator of the human rights group, with a particular focus on ecological rights, for the Global Pandemic Network (GPN), a community of scholars created to debate legal aspects associated with pandemics.
+Ms. Tigre is also the Global Climate Litigation Fellow at the Sabin Center for Climate Change Law at Columbia Law School.

 Ms. Tigre is currently finishing her S.JD. in international environmental law at the Elisabeth Haub School of Law at Pace University.
 Her research focuses on the current state of global environmental crises and the development of potential new legal solutions through philosophical, religious, and legal arguments.
 She is the author of ‘Gaps in International Environmental Law: Toward a Global Pact for the Environment,’ published by ELI Press in 2020.
 ‘Gaps’ is a travaux preparatoires of a potential new agreement on environmental principles, which is currently under debate at the United Nations.